Last Post: Other uses

 The "Last Post" was incorporated into the finale of Robert Steadman's In Memoriam, a choral work on the subject of remembrance.
 It is also incorporated into Karl Jenkins's orchestral mass The Armed Man, and in the movement entitled Small Town, in Peter Sculthorpe's 1963 chamber orchestra work The Fifth Continent.
 A slightly altered version forms part of the slow movement of the Pastoral Symphony of Ralph Vaughan Williams and the ending of Mike Sammes' choral setting of Laurence Binyon's poem For the Fallen.

 Robert Graves's poem "The Last Post" describes a soldier's funeral during World War I. Ford Madox Ford used The Last Post as title for part of his tetralogy Parade's End.

+In 2014 the Last Post was played upon arrival of the recovered bodies of the victims of MH17 Eindhoven Airport in the Netherlands.
+The Last Post was chosen over the Dutch signal Taptoe due to the international character of the disaster.

 In 2015, Lee Kernaghan recorded a version for his album Spirit of the Anzacs.

+The "Last Post" was performed in 2015 at the state funeral of Lee Kuan Yew, the founding Prime Minister of Singapore.

 The Last Post is the title of a theatre play by David Owen Smith and Peter Came performed during Armistice Week at Lincoln Drill Hall, Lincoln in November 2014.
 The play concerns the Beechey family of Lincoln, UK.
 Amy Beechey had eight sons who all enlisted to fight during the First World War; only three of them survived.
 The bugle call is sounded during the final moments of the play.
 The play was directed by Janie Smith and performed by people of Lincoln.

 British Forces Broadcasting Service radio stations would play the "Last Post" before the National Anthem at closedown.